godhunter98/CS50_project2/README.md

-What do we want to achieve with this project
-    1. Add your security to the portfolio
-    2. The portfolio lives in a sqlite db
-    3. You can add / view the portfolio
+# Portfolio_viewer

+This tool is a simple tool to add, view and remove stocks and their quantity in a sql database.

+  Your portfolio lives in the sql Database, and the *prices are <ins> fetched automatically</ins>* from Yahoo Finance.

 Features:
 1. Add the security to portfolio and qty, its price is automatically fetched
 2. View the current portfolio using tabulate
 3. View the gains and losses from investment date
 4. Exit the command line
 5. Print the time prices were refreshed at.

-Upcoming features